cristhian-munoz007/elba-blog/src/blogs/el-chante.md

 4. This is what we're worth based on our proyections
 5. This is how much we need from you and how much equity we'll give you in return.

-When you work in a venture capital you spend a good amount of time looking at these decks and figuring out how much BS it is.
+When you work in a venture capital you spend a good amount of time looking at these decks and figuring out how much BS each one of them it is.

 There's usually 2 decks: the long one and the short one.
 The short is for giving a presentation, the long one is a more extensive and marketing material once there is a bit of interest.